Summer Camp Activities: 26 Fun Ideas for Kids (Indoor + Outdoor)

 17. Nature Walks

 Nature walks offer campers a chance to explore the natural world while learning about local wildlife and plants.
-When you’re space is limited, take a walk in your backyard.
+If your space is limited, take a walk in your backyard.
 Look down and explore.
-You might be surprised what you find.
+You might be surprised by what you find.

 Take nature walks through the landscapes of Costa Rica.
 Discover our camp programs.